 Your level of course community and participation will comprise 20% of your grade in this course.
-This refers to participation in group, paired, and full-class activities, including involvement in discussions.
-Generally, students are expected to check in on the course no fewer than 2 non-consecutive days throughout the week.
+This refers to participation in group, paired, and full-class activities, including involvement in online discussions.
+Generally, we will meet together face-to-face as a class on Mondays from 4-5:20, and then students will be expected to check in online no fewer than 2 non-consecutive days throughout the week.
 This will allow students to post initial questions and responses (no later than Wednesdays), and then respond to other students' questions and comments (no later than the following Monday).